 When some options match, but others don't (and it doesn't matter which of them match) you'll see the following:

-- Any options with an exact name match are displayed with the name and combined fee (Overnight Shipping for $600 in this example).
+- Any options with an exact name match are displayed with the name and combined rate (Overnight Shipping for $600 in this example).

 - Any other shipping options are listed separately.
 If selected, customers are instructed to make the necessary changes to the cart.